 Pros & Cons of a Free Trial

-- Gives potential customers the opportunity to test out the full product before committing to a purchase.
+- Allows potential customers to test out the full product before committing to a purchase.

 - Higher likelihood of converting trial users to paying customers.